OncoTrials/OncoTrials/README.md

-# 🧬 OncoRadar – Clinical Trial Matching Platform
+# 🧬 OncoTrials – Clinical Trial Matching Platform

-OncoRadar is a web-based platform that helps patients discover personalized clinical trials based on their medical history and genomic data.
+OncoTrials is a web-based platform that helps patients discover personalized clinical trials based on their medical history and genomic data.
 The platform enables patients, practitioners, and physicians to collaborate in advancing cancer treatment through better trial enrollment.

 ## 🚀 Features